ishannkc/FEDS/README.md

+#This is a fork of the original project created by @asstaut, to which I contributed

 # FEDS(File Encryption Decryption System)

 "FEDS" refers to the file encryption and decryption system, which is a program to encrypt and decrypt text files.